The Ambition Metric Builder is a powerful and flexible interface that lets you translate Salesforce activity into Ambition Metrics.

 For example, if you have Filter 1 and Filter 2 your Logic bar can be:

 1 AND 2 which means both Filter 1 and Filter 2 must be True

 1 OR 2 which means either Filter 1 or Filter 2 must be True

-3. When you are satisfied with your Metric click the blue Open Spot Checker button.
+3. When you are satisfied with your Metric, click the Open Spot Checker button.

-4. Select a date and Salesforce User to verify the Metric accuracy.
-Click the green Spot Check button.
+4. Select a Date and Salesforce User to verify the Metric accuracy.
+Click the Spot Check button.

 5. Access the Metric's accuracy and adjust filters as needed.

 Note: While discrepancies between the Spot Check value and your Source of Truth should be rare, they can occur.